 The estimation of the visual range of lights can produce reliable estimates of visibility at night only when lights and their background are carefully chosen; when the viewing conditions of the observer are carefully controlled; and when considerable time can be devoted to the observation to ensure that the observer’s eyes are fully accommodated to the viewing conditions.
 Results from the First WMO Intercomparison of Visibility Measurements (WMO, 1990) show that, during the hours of darkness, the observer’s estimates of visibility were about 30% higher than instrumental measurements of MOR.
 The interquartile range of differences between the observer and the instruments was only slightly greater than that found during daylight (about 35% to 40% of the measured MOR).

+9.2.6 Usage of cameras

+Camera systems are sometimes used as an aid for an observer in order to assess the visibility for an area that is blocked from view by buildings or to make visibility observations for a remote location.
+Automated determination of the presence of fog and the estimation of visibility from camera images is under development.
+This is not surprising given that the availability and quality of (web)cameras has increased, the costs of these systems decreased and the images can easily be made available on internet.
+Furthermore, image processing techniques are evolving and are now readily available.
+Various techniques have been implemented such as determining whether objects at known distances are visible by evaluating the presence of edges or contrast reduction.
+Other techniques use statistical parameters of an image such as gradients or Fourier analysis and relate these to visibility, or use the results of image enhancement methods such as dehazing.
+These techniques can be applied to either individual images, or 2 images of the same scene obtained with 2 camera’s at different distances, or one image relative to a (set of) reference image(s) under specific atmospheric conditions.
+Often the techniques are limited to daytime and implementation needs to be tuned to the images/scenes for a specific site (see for example WMO, 2016).

 9.3 Instrumental measurement of the meteorological optical range

 9.3.1 General